What is a Child Protective Proceeding on Long Island?

 Consult an Experienced Long Island Family Law Attorney

 Because of the sensitive nature of such a proceeding, it is important that parents seek the counsel of a Long Island family law attorney experienced with representing parents in such proceedings.
-The Family Law Office of Robert E. Hornberger, Esq., P.C., is experienced with child protective proceedings and knows the rights of the parents involved.
+The Family Law Office of Hornberger Verbitsky, P.C., is experienced with child protective proceedings and knows the rights of the parents involved.
 If you are involved in a child protective proceeding, contact our office at 631-923-1910 for a free consultation.